Automotive industry in the Philippines: Mitsubishi

 Mitsubishi Motors Philippines was originally established as Chrysler Philippines Corporation in 1963, as the assembler and distributor of Chrysler, Dodge and Plymouth cars in the country.
 The company was incorporated in 1987 as Philippine Automotive Manufacturing Corporation (PAMCOR).
 In 1996, the company was renamed Mitsubishi Motors Philippines Corporation (MMPC).
 Its former assembly plant is located in Cainta, Rizal, operating from 1963 to 2014.
 Since 2015, its current plant is located in Santa Rosa, Laguna.

 In April 2022, MMPC began exporting of the Philippine-made L300 to other Southeast Asian markets.

 Nissan

 Nissan started in 1969 with the appointment of Universal Motors Corporation (UMC) as the authorized assembler and distributor of Datsun cars and pickups in the country.
 In 1983, Nissan Motor Company established Pilipinas Nissan, Inc. (PNI) to assemble and distribute Nissan passenger cars.
 The company was renamed Nissan Motor Philippines, Inc. (NMPI) in 1991.
 In September 2000, Yulon Motor Co. took control of NMPI from Nissan Motor Company.
 Since 2013, the brand has been under direct control of Nissan Motor Co, under Nissan Philippines Inc (NPI).
-In 2021, Nissan Philippines announced that it will shut down its Santa Rosa plant by March, ending local production of the Nissan Almera.
+In 2021, Nissan Philippines announced that it will shut down its Santa Rosa plant by March.